aarenson/PHPCap/README.md

     1. `REDCapFactory`
     1. `REDCapProject`
     1. `REDCapDETHandler`

-* `RestCallRequest.php` This original provenance of this file is unknown.
-It was at one time supplied by Vanderbilt University as part of REDCap as part of a collection of examples for the API.
+    1. `RestCallRequst` - This class is used by the others to send API calls to REDCap

 * `SampleNotifier.php` includes an example helper class that's needed by PhpCap classes for sending notifications via email if there are